Boothby Graffoe (comedian): Television

 In 2003, Graffoe appeared on NBC's Late Night with Conan O'Brien.
-He also caused a stir on Opportunity Knocks during the late 1980s when he wrapped sellotape around his head for comedy effect.

 In 2013 he appeared as one of a number of acts in The Alternative Comedy Experience performing at The Stand in Edinburgh and also being interviewed backstage by the curator of the show Stewart Lee.

 Music

 In 2004 Graffoe released his first album of songs with Antonio Forcione, Wot Italian?.
-A second disc followed in 2006, a live recording of a show in Brighton billed as Boothby Graffoe & the Following People, the backing band including Nick Pynn.
+A second disc followed in 2006, a live recording of a show in Brighton billed as Boothby Graffoe & the Following People.

 Graffoe has acted as support for Canadian band Barenaked Ladies on its "Last Summer on Earth" 2013 tour and on four of Barenaked Ladies' UK tours: first in 2004 for the Barenaked for the Holidays tour, then in 2007 on the Barenaked Ladies Are Me tour, again in 2010 on the band's All In Good Time tour and finally on the band's Detour de Force tour in 2022.
 Boothby mostly performs solo, with various members of the band joining him to play bass (Jim Creeggan), keyboard (Kevin Hearn) and drums (guitarist Ed Robertson) for some of the songs.

 In January 2008, Graffoe joined the line-up for Barenaked Ladies' cruise Ships and Dip, where he performed solo and with members from BNL and other bands on board.
-The cruise, with a capacity of 2500, provided some North American attendees with their first experience of Graffoe and his comedy.
 He returned for two further Ships and Dip cruises in 2009 and 2011.

 Boothby's third album, Songs For Dogs, Funerals..... was released in February 2011, featuring studio recordings of three tracks from Boothby Graffoe & The Following People together with a selection of all-new tracks.
 Musicians appearing on the album included Nick Pynn, Theseus Gerard and Dean Friedman.

 His fourth album, Bang!
 Is This Your Vehicle, Sir? was released on 27 February 2012.
 The album features guest appearances from Nick Pynn, Kevin Hearn, Omid Djalili, and members of Canadian band Thin Buckle.

-A fifth album, Nomad, was released in March 2013, following a successful campaign on Kickstarter.
+A fifth album, Nomad, was released in March 2013, following a campaign on Kickstarter.

-He has championed the work of surreal songwriter Syd Meats, often including Meats' songs, such as "Far Too Serious", in his set.

-In the summer of 2013, he served as the first act on Barenaked Ladies' 'Last Summer On Earth Tour,' which also featured Guster and Ben Folds Five.
+In summer 2013, he was the support act on Barenaked Ladies' 'Last Summer On Earth Tour,' along with Guster and Ben Folds Five.

-During 2020, he began a series of online concerts via the Zoom platform, with performances from himself and invited guests such as Robyn Hitchcock and Tim Vine.
+During 2020, he began a series of online performances via the Zoom platform, with guests such as Robyn Hitchcock and Tim Vine.